18 Ways to Celebrate the International Day of Happiness

 - Give Away Clothes You Don't Need

 Sometimes, giving makes people feel happier than receiving.
 For Happiness Day, give something valuable to someone who can use it.
 Many people could use some good clothes.
 Clean out your closets and find those items that you enjoyed at another time in your life but no longer need.
-Ask a friend if they'd like them or give them to a clothing closet organization for people who need them most.
+Ask a friend if they'd like them or give them to an organization that can redistribute them to people who need them most.
 When you see your tidy closet after the extras are gone, you'll feel happy, too.

-Food not only allows humans to survive, it makes people happy, too, if it's well prepared and tasty.
+Food not only allows humans to survive, it makes people happy, too.
 For International Day of Happiness, bring your family and friends together for a big happiness feast.
 Have a sit-down dinner, a barbecue, or a quiet supper.
 Or, you can celebrate by taking someone out to dinner who rarely gets a chance to have a satisfying meal.

 Did you know there are many happiness experts in the world?
 They study what makes people happy, the benefits of happiness, and how to create more happiness in the world.
 Often, people who are involved with the happiness movement give seminars about the subject.
 Look for a Happiness Day seminar in March or go to a seminar or webinar any day to get yourself on the path to greater happiness.

 11. Get Into A Happiness Day Flash Mob